-An oiled foam plastic filter (available as an accessory) must be used if the machine is operated in extremely dusty conditions.
+If the machine is used in dusty conditions the air filter should be soaked in oil.
 See instructions under the heading Oiling the air filter.

 Oiling the air filter

 Always use HUSQVARNA filter oil, art. no. 531 00 92-48.
 The filter oil contains a solvent to make it spread evenly through the filter.
 You should therefore avoid skin contact.